SACEMA/inctools/README.md

 devtools::install_github("SACEMA/inctools/inctools")
 ```

+*Note: pay attention to whether the current build is passing or failing before
+installing the development version.*

-or, the bleeding edge version (not recommended):
+At times the bleeding edge version can be installed from Eduard Grebe's fork of
+the repository (**not recommended!**) with the following line:

 ```
 devtools::install_github("eduardgrebe/inctools/inctools")